clojure-emacs/clojure-mode/README.md

 The mode is **deprecated** (more details [here](https://github.com/clojure-emacs/clojure-mode/issues/214) and will not be improved/maintained anymore.
-At some point similar functionality will be provided in CIDER itself. _You're welcome to help make this sooner rather than later_.
+At some point similar functionality will be provided in CIDER itself. _You're welcome to help make this happen sooner rather than later_.

 ## Paredit